melih0132/all-my-projects/README.md

 # **PROJECTS**
 Welcome to my **PROJECTS** repository!
-Here, you’ll find a collection of my development projects, each with its own Git repository.
+Here, you'll find a collection of my development projects, each with its own Git repository.
 This directory contains various projects I have worked on, each with its own specific technologies and features.

 ## 📁 **Included Projects**